-The TPS54361 provides an internal thermal shutdown to protect the device when the junction temperature exceeds 176°C. The high-side MOSFET stops switching when the junction temperature exceeds the thermal trip threshold.
-Once the die temperature falls below 164°C, the device reinitiates the power-up sequence controlled by discharging the SS/TR pin.
+The TPS54541 device provides an internal thermal shutdown to protect the device when the junction temperature exceeds 176°C. The high-side MOSFET stops switching when the junction temperature exceeds the thermal trip threshold.
+When the die temperature falls below 164°C, the device reinitiates the power-up sequence controlled by discharging the SS/TR pin.

-7.3.17 Small Signal Model for Loop Response
+7.3.17 Small-Signal Model for Loop Response

-Figure 42 shows a simplified equivalent model for the TPS54361 control loop which can be simulated to check the frequency response and dynamic load response.
-The error amplifier is a transconductance amplifier with a gmea of 350 $\mu$ S. The error amplifier can be modeled using an ideal voltage controlled current source.
-The resistor RO and capacitor CO model the open loop gain and frequency response of the amplifier.
-The 1-mV AC voltage source between the nodes a and b effectively breaks the control loop for the frequency response measurements.
+Figure 42 shows a simplified equivalent model for the TPS54541 control loop which can be simulated to check the frequency response and dynamic load response.
+The error amplifier is a transconductance amplifier with a gmEA of 350 $\mu$ A/V. The error amplifier is modeled using an ideal voltage-controlled current source.
+The resistor RO and capacitor CO model the open-loop gain and frequency response of the amplifier.
+The 1-mV AC-voltage source between the nodes a and b effectively breaks the control loop for the frequency response measurements.
 Plotting c/a provides the small signal response of the frequency compensation.
 Plotting a/b provides the small signal response of the overall loop.
-The dynamic loop response can be evaluated by replacing RL with a current source with the appropriate load step amplitude and step rate in a time domain analysis.
-This equivalent model is only valid for continuous conduction mode (CCM) operation.
+The dynamic loop response is evaluated by replacing RL with a current source with the appropriate load-step amplitude and step rate in a time-domain analysis.
+This equivalent model is only valid for CCM operation.

 Figure 42.
-Small Signal Model for Loop Response
+Small-Signal Model for Loop Response

-7.3.18 Simple Small Signal Model for Peak Current Mode Control
+7.3.18 Simple Small-Signal Model for Peak-Current-Mode Control

-Figure 43 describes a simple small signal model that can be used to design the frequency compensation.
-The TPS54361 device power stage can be approximated by a voltage-controlled current source (duty cycle modulator) supplying current to the output capacitor and load resistor.
-The control to output transfer function is shown in Equation 14 and consists of a DC gain, one dominant pole, and one ESR zero.
-The quotient of the change in switch current and the change in COMP pin voltage (node c in Figure 42) is the power stage transconductance, $gm{ps}$ .
-The $gm{ps}$ for the TPS54361 device is 12 A/V. The low-frequency gain of the power stage is the product of the transconductance and the load resistance as shown in Equation 15.
+Figure 43 describes a simple small-signal model used to design the frequency compensation.
+The TPS54541 power stage is approximated by a voltage-controlled current source (duty-cycle modulator) supplying current to the output capacitor and load resistor.
+Equation 14 shows the control to output transfer function.
+The control to output transfer function consists of a DC gain, one dominant pole, and one equivalent-series-resistor (ESR) zero.
+The quotient of the change in switch current and the change in COMP pin voltage (node c in Figure 42) is the power stage transconductance, gmPS.
+The gmPS for the TPS54541 device is 17 A/V. The low-frequency gain of the power stage is the product of the transconductance and the load resistance as shown in Equation 15.

 As the load current increases and decreases, the low-frequency gain decreases and increases, respectively.
-This variation with the load may seem problematic at first glance, but fortunately the dominant pole moves with the load current (see Equation 16).
+This variation with the load may seem problematic, but the dominant pole moves with the load current (see Equation 16).
 The combined effect is highlighted by the dashed line in the right half of Figure 43.
 As the load current decreases, the gain increases and the pole frequency lowers, keeping the 0-dB crossover frequency the same with varying load conditions.
 The type of output capacitor chosen determines whether the ESR zero has a profound effect on the frequency compensation design.
-Using high ESR aluminum electrolytic capacitors may reduce the number frequency compensation components needed to stabilize the overall loop because the phase margin is increased by the ESR zero of the output capacitor (see Equation 17).
+Using high ESR aluminum electrolytic capacitors can reduce the number of frequency compensation components required to stabilize the overall loop because the phase margin is increased by the ESR zero of the output capacitor (see Equation 17).

 Figure 43.
-Simple Small Signal Model and Frequency Response for Peak Current Mode Control
+Simple Small-Signal Model and Frequency Response for Peak Current-Mode Control

-$$\frac{V{OUT}}{VC} = Adc \times \frac{\left(1 + \frac{s}{2\pi \times f_Z}\right)}{\left(1 + \frac{s}{2\pi \times f_P}\right)}$$ (14)
+$$\frac{V{OUT}}{VC} = Adc \times \frac{\left(1 + \frac{s}{2\pi \times f_z}\right)}{\left(1 + \frac{s}{2\pi \times f_P}\right)}$$ (14)